system76/docs/_articles/customize-gnome.md

 ![cpu-power](/images/customize-gnome/cpu-power.png)

 CPU power meter allows for quick switching of various CPU frequency settings.
-This functionality is built into Pop!_OS by default, and this extension is only useful for Ubuntu.
+This functionality is built into Pop!_OS by default, so this extension is only useful for Ubuntu.

 ---